waste-of-kindergarten/xpython37-v0.1/python/Doc/library/time.rst

    clock with the highest available resolution to measure a short duration.
 It does include time elapsed during sleep and is system-wide.
-The reference point of the returned value is undefined, so that only the difference between the results of two calls is valid.
+The reference point of the returned value is undefined, so that only the difference between the results of consecutive calls is valid.

    .. versionadded:: 3.3